meat-loaf/smw-spritesets/README.txt

 in-place to not require such a jsr/rts hijack, as I thought the performance penalty would simply be too high there (many sprites call these routines and then update their tiles accordingly).
+	Be careful when creating your own spriteset graphics: They they must be exactly 1KB!
+Any larger and you risk overflowing the graphics decomp buffer and overwriting level data during load.
+There is an empty 1KB file in the spriteset_gfx directory, for convinence.

                          - Why would I use this? - This system makes it reasonably easy to mix and match different sprites in